polleyg/computering-aphorisms/README.md

 - Click-ops is perilous
 - Most algorithms already exist in libraries
 - Inheritance sucks
+- In distributed systems you should expect duplicated
 - Tech debt isn't always a bad thing
 - Don't ignore the politics
 - Tech is easy compared to people